jaspector

 MCPC office hours 8:30 AM - 4:30 PM, Monday-Friday

-Typical inspection sequence: No county building code inspection sequence.
+Typical sequence: No county building code inspection sequence.
 For State Fire Marshal-required projects: plans review, rough-in inspections, final inspection, certificate of occupancy issued by State Fire Marshal.
 State Fire Marshal now requires all new plan submissions through the electronic Plan Review Request Portal (mandatory as of March 1, 2025).

-Do I need a building permit in unincorporated Monongalia County, WV?
+01 Do I need a building permit in unincorporated Monongalia County, WV?

 A Land Use Permit is required in zoned areas for construction, enlargement, moving, or reconstruction of any structure, or change of use.
 This includes: new single-family homes and duplexes; accessory structures (sheds, garages) over 100 sq ft; additions increasing gross floor area by more than 100%; commercial and industrial construction; patios over 20x20 feet.
 Properties outside a zoned planning district may not require a land use permit but still need to comply with other requirements.

-How much does a building permit cost in unincorporated Monongalia County, WV?
+02 How much does a building permit cost in unincorporated Monongalia County, WV?

+Building permit fees in unincorporated Monongalia County, WV are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Tower Ordinance fees are flat fees by permit type.
 Land use permit fees for standard residential and commercial structures are not listed on the public fee page as of the date of this research; contact MCPC at 304-284-7302 for current land use permit fee amounts..
 Plan check fee: No separate plan check fee listed; review cost is folded into application fees.

-How do I apply for a building permit in unincorporated Monongalia County, WV?
+03 How do I apply for a building permit in unincorporated Monongalia County, WV?

-1. Determine if the property is within a zoned planning district (West Run, Cheat Lake, etc.) using the County GIS map.
+To apply for a building permit in unincorporated Monongalia County, WV, follow these steps: 1.
+Determine if the property is within a zoned planning district (West Run, Cheat Lake, etc.) using the County GIS map.
 2. Identify the correct permit level: Level I (single-family, duplex, accessory structures) or Level II (non-residential, multi-family).
 3. Download and complete the appropriate application form from the MCPC website.
 4. Prepare a site plan showing property boundaries, dimensions, setbacks, and proposed structure location.
 5. Submit the completed application, site plan, and fee to the MCPC office by 12 noon on or before the designated submission deadline.
 6. MCPC staff review the application for zoning compliance.
 Level I applications are typically reviewed administratively; Level II and larger projects may require Planning Commission review at a scheduled meeting.
 7. If approved, a Land Use Permit is issued.
 If denied, applicants may appeal to the Board of Zoning Appeals.
 8. Post permit on site before beginning work.
 9. Separately contact the WV State Fire Marshal (304-558-2191) for building code plan review if the project is commercial, industrial, or multi-family.
 10. Separately obtain a Real Property Improvement Form from the County Assessor's Office after construction.

-How long does it take to get a building permit in unincorporated Monongalia County, WV?
+04 How long does it take to get a building permit in unincorporated Monongalia County, WV?

-What work is exempt from building permits in unincorporated Monongalia County, WV?
+05 What work is exempt from building permits in unincorporated Monongalia County, WV?

-How do I schedule a building inspection in unincorporated Monongalia County, WV?
+06 How do I schedule a building inspection in unincorporated Monongalia County, WV?

-Inspections can be scheduled via: Monongalia County Planning Commission, WV State Fire Marshal (for commercial/multi-family): 304-558-2191.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Monongalia County, WV via: Monongalia County Planning Commission, WV State Fire Marshal (for commercial/multi-family): 304-558-2191.